Baviaans to Bay – 137km over 10 days (8 days’ hiking)

 The accommodation for the Chokka Trail is in guest houses and a resort, so pack a separate bag for the 4 days of the Chokka Trail – you will only need a day pack and hiking pole.

 After an early breakfast we will be transported to Nakop.
 The trail starts with a 400m climb over the first 4km, traversing the Baviaanskloof Mountain, followed by a 7km descent into the Kloof.
 Overnight accommodation is 3km further on the farm Joachimskraal in an old farmhouse.
-A cooked dinner is enjoyed around the fire, a well deserved treat after a challenging day!
+A cooked dinner or braai is enjoyed around the fire, a well deserved treat after a challenging day!

 The trail starts through some farmland before you tackle the first short uphill for the day.
 Soon civilazation is forgotten and you start the traverse of the Kouga Mountain Range, with unimpeded views into the Klein Kommando and Tjandokloofs.
 You move from thorntrees to aloes, cycads, proteas and spekboom, and 95 bird species have been counted here.